flipz357/amr-metric-suite/README.md

 ### System IDs and short description

+GSII: Iterative Graph-decoding (see below for reference)
+TBWT: Transition based parsing with well-typedness (see below for reference)
 STOG: Graph prediction, MST-decoding (see below for reference)
 GPLA: Graph prediction with latent alignment (see below for reference)
 TOP-DOWN: Incremental root-to-leaf build up (see below for reference)